Diverse metropolis: Ways to contribute

 If the project is located outside an affordable housing zone, there are two possible cases:

-- Residential area that is equal of inferior than 4,500 m2: No affordable housing contribution is required.
+• Residential area is inferior than or equal to 4,500 m2: No affordable housing contribution is required.

-The private family housing contribution is made by building new housing units that are adapted to families.
+The family housing contribution takes the form of the construction of housing that meets the definition of family housing.
 The number of homes to build depends on the project’s total number of dwellings.

 For projects in the downtown area (area 1), contributions must be made in this area.

-No private family housing contribution is required for projects with fewer than 50 dwellings or that are located in area 5B.
+No private family housing contribution is required for projects with fewer than 50 dwellings or that are located in a family housing exemption area.

 Online service